jmcurran/IBSAR-Prog/02-Tuesday.Rmd

 <p style="background-color:#ccccff;text-align:center">Tuesday 28<sup>th</sup> 12:10 Gunnamatta</p>
 ## A One-Stage Mixed Model Analysis Of Canola Chemistry Trials {-}
 <p style="text-align:center">
-Alison Smith, Brian Cullis, Daniel Tolhurst, and Ky Mathews<br>
+Alison Smith, Brian Cullis, Daniel Tolhurst, and Ky Mathews<br />
-University of Wollongong<br>
+University of Wollongong<br />
 </p>
 The National Variety Trials (NVT) program is used by plant breeding companies to evaluate the yield potential of new crop varieties independently across a large range of Australian growing conditions.
 By comparison with the remaining NVT crops, grower decisions are further complicated in canola because of its vulnerability to the infestation of weeds.
 A measure historically used by farmers for the management of weeds is the application of a herbicide (chemistry) treatment.
 The choice of chemistry is important as it restricts variety selection to those bred with the specific tolerance.
 The set of varieties currently evaluated in NVT are tolerant to one of three chemistries, namely imidazolinone (I; but marketed as Clearfield), glyphosate (Roundup Ready; R) or triazine (T), or have no specific tolerance (i.e. conventional canola; C).
 Consequently, canola has a more complex testing regime than the remaining NVT crops as each trial has a nested treatment structure involving both chemistries and varieties.